dakanji/RefindPlus/README.md

   * This also allows booting FileVault encrypted volumes from named volumes on the main screen, as opposed to generic 'PreBoot' volumes.

 ## Additional Configurable Functionality
-RefindPlus-specific funtionality can be activated by adding the tokens below to a rEFInd config file and passing to RefindPlus.
+RefindPlus-specific funtionality can be activated by adding the tokens below to a rEFInd configuration file.

 Config Token| Functionality
 --- | ---